 So, read about why British judges still wear white wigs!

-So, why did humans start wearing wigs in the first place?
+So, why did humans start wearing white wigs in the first place?
 Because, dear reader, humans are a little revolting.

 And historically more so than modern-day, thankfully.